Last Updated: 6/1/2023

-Yes, Des Moines workers may fight back if an insurer denies their workers’ compensation claims and they disagree with the decision.
+Yes, Iowa workers may fight back if an insurer denies their workers’ compensation claims and they disagree with the decision.
 The first step for any worker facing a workers’ comp dispute is to calmly and honestly try to work out the dispute with the employer and/or the employer's insurance company.

 Hearing with Iowa Workers’ Compensation Commissioner